cbriones/kashinbol/README.md

 Pending:

-      add possibility of achieving records (most eats in a fixed amount of time, etc.) adding a new mode... energy going down to zero (game over)... try to eat new balls to recover it.
+      add the possibility of achieving records (most eats in a fixed amount of time, etc.)

+      adding a new mode... energy going down to zero (game over)... try to eat new balls to recover it.